 There are five primary components to the Project Transformation internship experience:

 An integral component of Project Transformation’s summer internship is the opportunity to live in intentional community throughout the internship experience.
-Interns live in community in the greater Vancouver area with other young adult interns, while experiencing daily life in a diverse, Christ-centered community.
+Interns live in community in the greater Portland area with other young adult interns, while experiencing daily life in a diverse, Christ-centered community.
 Interns are encouraged to participate in social activities and build relationships with other members of the community.

 On Fridays, interns are exposed to various vocational opportunities in service or ministry through guest speakers, field trips, and interactions with lay and ordained church leaders.
 Other Friday experiences include giving back through volunteer service at places such as food banks, Habitat for Humanity, or other service-oriented ministries and non-profits.

-Each week, interns participate in worship at their site church with their team.
+Each week, interns are encouraged to participate in worship at their site church with their team.
 This is an opportunity to connect the church family to the program and its families so that sustainable relationships are established during the summer.
 Beyond this, interns connect partner churches with the program by recruiting volunteers to read with the children that attend the day camp, collecting supplies for the program, and sharing the stories of their experience.

 In many ways working with Project Transformation in the summer program exceeds participating in a summer job and crosses into a summer life.
 The time expectations can be great, but the potential for personal rewards that come from this kind of commitment are even greater.
 While much is expected of each intern, much is given in return in the form of love from the kids, support and fun from living in a community, and the energy created by exploring your own personal potential to impact the world around you.

-Friday evening-Saturday evenings each weekend.
+Friday afternoon – Saturday evenings each weekend.

 $1,500 living stipend + room and board.